Skip to Content

 Prince Edward Island faces unique challenges in reducing risk of type 2 diabetes and meeting the needs of those living with diabetes:

-• Non-modifiable risk factors of type 2 diabetes include age, sex, and ethnicity (11).
+• Non-modifiable risk factors of type 2 diabetes include age, gender, and ethnicity (11).

 • The median age in P.E.I. is 44.5 years (14).
 19.4% of Islanders are over 65 years old (14).
 The risk of developing type 2 diabetes increases with age (11).
 Older adults living with diabetes are more likely to be frail and progressive frailty has been associated with reduced function and increased mortality (15).